-In times of natural disaster, it’s everyone’s responsibility to come together to support and provide aid and comfort to those directly affected.
-And although it’s simply human to get caught up in the harrowing news coverage, it’s also important to note that the youngest members of our families and communities—your children—are watching and taking all of this in, too.
+It is human to get caught up in news coverage.
+But it’s also important to note that the youngest members of our families and communities—your children—are taking all of this in, too.